JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

 3.1.)
 Check camera  position
 - Start a camera app, for example "FaceTime"
 - Hold the document with the QR code in front to the camera and be shure that it is complete visible and focused.
-  (don't matter about, that the image is mirrored).
+  (don't matter about, that the image in this windows is mirrored).
 - Hold the in the realized position
 - Terminate the camera app, so that the camera is not locked any more